CritiSense: Critical Digital Literacy and Resilience Against Misinformation: Findings

 \textbf{Learning design and engagement.} Participants responded positively to the pedagogical structure, particularly the quiz-based reinforcement.
 The item \emph{Quizzes reinforce learning} scored M=4.30 (SD=0.79), and 90.3\% of participants completed at least one quiz during their session.
 At the construct level, \emph{content effectiveness} was high (M=4.09, SD=0.62), suggesting that lessons communicated the targeted critical-thinking concepts.

 \textbf{Behavioral impact.} The \textit{behavioral impact construct} scored M=3.99 (SD=0.72), with 63.4\% of users providing positive ratings.
-Notably, Arabic-language users reported the highest behavioral impact (M=4.36), which is consistent with the hypothesis that the app might be valuable in contexts where localized critical-thinking resources are less available.
+Notably, Arabic-language users reported the highest behavioral impact (M=4.36), which is consistent with the hypothesis that the app might be valuable in contexts where localized and language specific critical-thinking resources are less available.

 \textbf{Instrument reliability.} It was high overall.
 Cronbach's $\alpha$ ranged from 0.653 for Usability/UX (2 items) to 0.840 for behavioral impact (4 items), with an overall scale reliability of $\alpha$=0.921.
 The lower value for the two-item construct is expected since $\alpha$ is sensitive to the number of items, while the full scale shows excellent reliability.